kunalMore23/Sketcher_In_Adv-C-/Updated_Ex11/README.md

    - Prints the stored perimeters of triangles to the console.

 4. **Get Perimeters:**
-   - Method: `std::map<Triangle, double> Triangulation::getPerimeter()`
+   - Method: `std::multimap<Triangle, double> Triangulation::getPerimeter()`
-   - Returns the entire `std::map` containing triangles and their perimeters.
+   - Returns the entire `std::multimap` containing triangles and their perimeters.

 ## Usage